parrt/tensor-sensor/README.md

 	b + x * 3
 ```

+watch out for side effects!
+I don't do assignments, but any functions you call with side effects will be done while I reevaluate statements.

 Can't handle `\` continuations.

 Also note: I've built my own parser to handle just the assignments / expressions tsensor can handle.